*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

-The NordicTrack s15i is one of our Best Exercise Bikes in 2020.
-It is also our Best Bike for Interval Training.
-The s15i has a 14” touchscreen with wide bevel that houses quick touch buttons for both resistance and incline.
+The NordicTrack s15i is a great exercise bike for interval training.
+The s15i has a 14” touchscreen with a wide bevel that houses quick touch buttons for both resistance and incline.
 Like the s22i, this bike has a motor on the rear stabilizer that creates a -10% decline to +20% incline.
 The s22i features 22 digital resistance levels with manual controls for both on the extension grips.
 With a fantastic sticker price and lots of great tech, this is a phenomenal buy!
 We highly recommend the s15i.

 Who It’s For: Cyclists looking for an economic studio bike with tech that rivals more expensive models